Understanding the Artificial Insemination Procedure

 - Intracervical insemination (ICI), also known as intravaginal insemination

-To begin the artificial insemination procedure, both you and your male partner (or donor) will have a complete physical examination, including blood testing.
+To begin the artificial insemination procedure, both you and your male partner (or your potential donor) will have a complete physical examination, including blood testing.

 Your doctor will do a sperm analysis by obtaining a sperm sample from your male partner (or sperm donor).
 If your partner has ejaculation problems, the doctor can bypass this by extracting sperm from his bladder after he ejaculates.
 The doctor can then use this sperm during the artificial insemination procedure.